pibuxd/competitive-programming/README.md

 ## License

-if you want tou use it just write it's mine.
+if you want to use it just write it's mine.